The White-Haired Girl: Differences among adaptations

+Although there are many versions of “The White-Haired Girl,” they are essentially the same.
+Adapting red classics is highly sensitive in both political and economic terms.
+Economically, investors and producers need high ratings.
+Politically, red classics are often used by the CCP as an important symbol of national legitimacy.
+Therefore, the ruling party will not allow arbitrary changes that could affect collective memory and the legitimacy of its rule.
+The revival of “The White-Haired Girl” is a product of the interplay between national narrative, collective memory, and market logic.
+Therefore, the adaptation of this red classic, which blends traditional elements with modern technology, is not merely an entertainment endeavor but also an official interpretation by the CCP of its cultural soft power.

 Music

 "White-haired Girl" is a new national opera that combines poetry, song and dance.

 First, the structure of the opera plot, the division of the traditional Chinese opera, the scene changes, diverse and flexible.

 Secondly, the language of opera inherits the fine tradition of singing and singing in Chinese opera.

 Third, opera music uses northern folk songs and traditional opera music as materials and creates them.
 It also absorbs some expressions of Western opera music and has a unique national flavor.

 Fourth, opera performance, learning the traditional Chinese opera performance methods, paying due attention to dance figure and chanting rhythm, at the same time, also learning how to read the lines of the drama, both beautiful and natural, close to life.

 This play uses the tunes of northern folk music, absorbs drama music, and draws on the creation experience of Western European opera.

 Unlike other ballets, the music of The White-Haired Girl is more like that of a musical, i.e., it blends a large number of vocal passages, both solos on the part of Xi'er and choruses into the music.
 Because of their mellifluous melodies, these songs became very popular.
+Moreover, scholars emphasize that The White‑Haired Girl played a formative role in modern Chinese opera by blending folk melodies and traditional opera styles with Western orchestral arrangements.
 The following is a partial list of these songs: